-Cast iron is a generic term that can refer to a range of iron alloys, but is typically associated with the most common gray iron.
-While cast iron may sound like the cast form of the pure element iron (FE on the periodic table), it's actually an alloy containing 2–4 percent carbon, plus additional amounts of silicon and manganese.
-Other impurities, such as sulfur and phosphorus are also common.
+Cast iron can refer to a range of iron alloys, but it is most commonly associated with gray iron.
+Despite having the name iron, it isn’t pure elemental iron (Fe on the periodic table)—it's actually an alloy containing 2–4 percent carbon, plus small amounts of silicon and manganese.
+Other impurities, such as sulfur and phosphorus, are also common.

-Cast iron is formed by smelting iron ore, or melting pig iron (the product of iron ore extraction), and mixing with scrap metals and other alloy ingredients.
+Cast iron is formed by smelting iron ore, or melting pig iron (an intermediate product of iron ore extraction), and mixing it with scrap metals and other alloys.
 The liquid mixture is then poured into molds and allowed to cool and solidify.
-Due to its higher carbon content, cast iron solidifies as a heterogeneous alloy—meaning it contains multiple constituents, or materials in different phases, within its microstructure.
-This quality affects its physical properties as well.

 Ductile iron: Strength and versatility

-Ductile iron is a unique form of iron developed by researchers during the 1940s.
-They discovered that by adding select alloys—initially a magnesium-copper alloy, and eventually cerium—they could manipulate carbon atoms to form spheroidal graphite.
-Within the iron microstructure, these spheroidal shapes prevent cracks from forming—which is what makes ductile iron such a versatile material.
+Ductile iron, also known as ductile cast iron, is a modern and unique form of cast iron developed by researchers during the 1940s.
+They discovered that by adding select alloys—initially a magnesium-copper alloy, and eventually cerium—they could manipulate carbon atoms to form a different microstructure than in cast iron.
+The ductile iron microstructure prevents cracks from forming, resulting in a metal that has the advantages of cast iron without the brittleness.

 Cast iron and wrought iron are both susceptible to corrosion when bare surfaces are exposed to oxygen in the presence of moisture.
-This can be challenging for outdoor environments where exposure to precipitation and humidity can be ongoing.
-Unlike other metals that form a protective oxidative coating, iron will—given enough time—rust and flake away entirely.
+This can be challenging for outdoor environments with near-constant exposure to precipitation and humidity.
+Unlike other metals that form a protective oxidative coating, iron will, given enough time, rust and flake away entirely.

 From Lincoln, Massachusetts to Lincoln, Nebraska to Lincoln, Ontario, North America is rich with history.
 Every town has a story to tell, and the buildings in these towns have played as much a part in crafting the past as the people themselves.

-When restoring historical buildings with architectural iron and metalwork, quality and authenticity is critical.
-Large outdoor elements such as bollards, gates, fences, lamp standards and park benches play a significant role in setting an ambience faithful to historical times.
-Modern foundries can reproduce early metalwork by taking their design cues from drawings or the original structures themselves.
-Existing cast metal furnishing designs can also be suitable, cost-effective means for revitalizing surrounding areas.
+When restoring historical buildings with architectural iron and metalwork, quality and authenticity are critical.
+Large outdoor elements such as bollards, gates, fences, lamp standards, and park benches play a significant role in setting an ambiance faithful to historical times.
+Modern foundries can reproduce early metalwork by taking their design cues from historical drawings or the original structures themselves.